Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 - Created login and register page
 - wrote code to view UserProfiles
 - verify codeforces username when user registers
+- add filters to sort problems( need to change to backend for it)
 - wrote code to display leaderboard ( backend & frontend )
 - Wrote code user can edit profile ( including password )
+- add code to hide already solved problems by user
+- improved UI of dasboard

 **Things to do:**

-- improve UI of dasboard
-- add filters to sort problems( need to change to backend for it)
-- add profile edit feature
-- add submission button in profile view (which redirects to codeforces submissions page)
 - Improve design of Profile view ( for now it's basic)
 - need display proper errors for invalid users ( for now it redirects to hello world )
 - JavaScript should be added for friendly user interface ( making it dynamic )